Pamela Joseph is a

 locations such as Paris, Barcelona, Copenhagen, and Beijing.

 She is represented by Francis M. Naumann Fine Art in New York City where Joseph had a solo show in November of 2009.
-Joseph is currently in a group show, "Marcel Duchamp's Nude Descending a Staircase: An Homage," that opened at Naumann's gallery on February 15, 2013, exactly 100 years to the day when the Armory Show opened in New York.
-For a week in March 2013, selected works from the exhibition will be reinstalled for the Armory Show at the Piers.
+Joseph was recently in a group show, "Marcel Duchamp's Nude Descending a Staircase: An Homage," that opened at Naumann's gallery on February 15, 2013, exactly 100 years to the day when the Armory Show opened in New York.
+For a week in March 2013, selected works from the exhibition were reinstalled for the Armory Show at the Piers.
 Naumann also exhibited her paintings at Miami Art Basel in 2008 and 2010.

 Joseph is currently working on a series of paintings and drawings from images in art and society that have been censored.
 In Art books from Iran, nudity has been covered with black lines or pixilated so that the painting or sculpture has been effaced.
 Other images address censorship in various countries and settings, such as removing women from catalogues in Saudi Arabia.